jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 Not creating a call’s private contents before it even runs, takes away discussion about when to display and when not to display a command’s private contents.

 ### Active Command in Inactive Command

 A clause in a clause only ever runs when its top parent command is an active command object.
 If the top parent command is an inactive command object, for instance a command definition, then even an *active* clause in it is dormant.

-An executable command inside a command definition can not be run, because its parent is dormant, and an executable sub-command can not be referenced from elsewhere either.

-#### Diagram

-A clause in a clause only ever runs when its top parent command is an active command object.
-If the top parent command is an inactive command object, for instance a command definition, then even an *active* clause in it is dormant.